Theatre503 and Scripped Up present…

 Scripped Up was founded in 2019 by Amy Bethan Evans and Stephen Bailey to produce a new writing platform at Vaults for Disabled Writers.
 Access Platform was a great show to work on and was nominated for the Spirit of the Festival so Amy returned to the Vaults with Tinted in 2020.
 Amy and Stephen share a mutual interest in the politics of disability representation across the arts.

-Running time: 40 minutes, no interval
+RUNNING TIME: 40 mins, no interval

 This show contains themes that some audience members may find distressing.
 If this sounds like it could apply to you, you can view content information here.